microsoft/mssql-monitoring/README.md

 - Access to docker.io and Github for pulling Docker images and this repository.
 - A SQL machine or VM that you would like to monitor.
 - 1-2 machines for running InfluxDB and Grafana, depending on how large your deployment is.
-- InfluxDB uses ports 25826 (for inbound metric data) and 8086 (for outbound queries from Grafana)
+- InfluxDB opened ports: 25826 (inbound data to InfluxDB), 8086 (outbound queries from Grafana)
-- Grafana will use 3000 by default and will need to be opened for inbound connections.
+- Grafana opened port: 3000 (default web port for inbound connections)

 # Setting up InfluxDb.